Valentine's Day Love Wall String Art

 Paper Curls Valentine Wreath

-A wreath covered with paper curls bursts with Valentine's Day color and spirit.
+A wreath covered with paper curls bursts with the color and spirit of handmade Valentine's Day decor.
 Lovely over a mantel or on a door, this valentine wreath is easy to construct.

 Tightly wrap 1x6-inch strips of patterned paper around a pencil to curl.
 Glue the end of each curl into a loop.
 Hot-glue the paper to an 8-inch foam wreath form.
 Repeat until the form is covered.
 Lightly brush liquid adhesive over the paper curls, and sprinkle with glitter.
 Print a Valentine's Day sentiment on patterned paper, back it with a felt circle, and add a white stick for a paper lollipop embellishment.